 \paragraph{\textbf{$\circ$S1c1 \& S2c1}} \emph{Domain-adversarial training} \cite{espinoza2020speaker}.
-Domain adversarial training is used to generate x-vectors with separate gender, accent, and speaker identification adversarial branches in an autoencoder adversarial network (ANN).
-For system \textbf{S2c1}, the parameters of the adversarial branches are tuned to optimised the trade off between the autoencoder and adversarial objectives.
+Domain adversarial training was used to generate x-vectors with separate gender, accent, and speaker adversarial branches in an autoencoder adversarial network.
+For system \textbf{S2c1}, the parameters of the adversarial branches were tuned to optimise the trade-off between the autoencoder and the adversarial objectives.